izzymsft/DataStreamsUseCases/CHALLENGES.md

 ## Challenge 1

-- Create an SQL Database Instance that will be used to store the reference data as well as the final output data
+- Create an SQL Database Instance that will be used to store the reference data as well as the final output data.
+- Run the DDL and DML statements to create the tables and load the reference data into the SQL tables.
 - Create a Cosmos DB database and collection that will be used to store the final output.
 - Create a Storage Account that will be used to store reference data
-- Create a Storage Account that will be used to store the incoming data stream
 - Create the Event Hub name space that will be used for the incoming data stream
 - Create 3 input EventHubs called California, Florida and Washington.
 - Create 4 output EventHubs called Texas, Alabama, Kansas and Virginia